cloudmindsab/TDS-ION-V3/powershell/README.md

-# TDS-ION-V3
+# TD SYNNEX - ION - API V3 - PowerShell

-author: Nicklas Karlsson - Platform Manager TD SYNNEX Nordics A repository for partners and resellers to TD SYNNEX.
+author: Nicklas Karlsson - Platform Manager TD SYNNEX Nordics A powershell repository for partners and resellers to TD SYNNEX.

 Important information for reseller will not be provided in this repo.